NimbleChain: Speeding up cryptocurrencies in general-purpose permissionless blockchains: Promises

-Finally, we remark that, in general-purpose blockchains, different applications or different operations of a given application, might have distinct consistency demands.
-This explains why we decided to add the promise event to the original issue/commit model, rather than simply replacing the commit event with the promise event.
+Finally, we remark that, in general-purpose blockchains, different applications or operations within an application, might have distinct consistency demands.
+This explains why we decided to add the promise event to the original issue/commit model, rather than replacing the commit event with the promise event.
 The richer issue/promise/commit event set offers a hybrid consistency model.
 It allows different applications, or different operations from the same application, to choose whether to wait for a transaction to be promised or committed, depending on the required guarantees.

+The main goal of \name is to provide a fast path that promises transactions much sooner than BBP commits them.
+To accomplish that goal, we exploit the fact that the \emph{partial} causal order across promised transactions is fundamentally easier to achieve than the \emph{total} causal order that is required across committed transactions.

+Besides the promise fast path, \name still relies on BBP, for two main reasons.
+First, \name's fast path is best-effort, since some unlikely scenarios caused by double-spending attempts prevent it from promising specific transactions.
+To handle such cases, \name uses BBP to let clients determine whether an unpromised transaction is effectively committed or not.
+The BBP slow path also serves to provide a total causal order when application semantics have strong consistency demands.
+Table \ref{table:commits} summarizes the essential differences between both paths.